stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 array vector sin(array vector)
 ```

-where `array` can actually be multiple arrays within one another.
+where `array` can be multiple arrays within one another.
 The above translates to the following C++ signatures

 ```cpp
 // reals